hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1282_the_first_step_towards_jnana.md

-*\[A Jnâna-Yoga class delivered in New York, Wednesday, December 11, 1895, and recorded by Swami Kripananda\]*
+*\[A Jnāna-Yoga class delivered in New York, Wednesday, December 11, 1895, and recorded by Swami Kripananda\]*

-The word *Jnâna* means knowledge.
-It is derived from the root *Jnâ* — to know — the same word from which your English word to *know* is derived.
+The word *Jnāna* means knowledge.
+It is derived from the root *Jnā* — to know — the same word from which your English word to *know* is derived.
 Jnana-Yoga is Yoga by means of knowledge.
 What is the object of the Jnana-Yoga?
 Freedom.
 Freedom from what?
 Freedom from our imperfections,